wp-plugins/wp-spreadplugin/readme.txt

 = How to active designs view? =

-Activate by changing shop_display="0" to shop_display="1".
+Activate by changing shop_display="0" to shop_display="1" or change it in the admin panel.

 = It shows old articles =

-Please go to the settings page in the admin panel of the plugin and click "Clear cache"
+Please go to the settings page in the admin panel of the plugin and click "Clear cache".

+= I want to use more than one shop on the same website =

+Please use the extended shortcode.
+This will overwrite the default plugin settings just for the page, where you have added this shortcode.

 == Screenshots ==